On rationality for $C_2$-cofinite vertex operator algebras: The main theorems

 and because $A_n\tens W$ is projective by the inductive hypothesis.
 Thus we may assume that $h_W$ is the lowest conformal weight of $A\tens W$.
 Then $h_W$ is also the lowest conformal weight of $A\tens P_W$ since if $A_n\tens P_W\cong P_{A_n\tens W}$ had a composition factor $X$ with $h_X< h_W$, then $X$ would be a direct summand of the indecomposable module $P_{A_n\tens W}$ not isomorphic to $A_n\tens W$ (since $X$ would be projective and injective by the inductive hypothesis).
-Now the argument of the preceding paragraph shows that $P_W\cong W$, so $W$ is projective and injective in $\cC$.
-As noted above, this proves the theorem because $V$ itself is a simple $V$-module in $\cC^{0}$. \end{proof}
+So again, the first three paragraphs of the proof show that $P_W\cong W$, so $W$ is projective and injective in $\cC$.

+We have now shown that all simple $V$-modules in $\cC^0$ are projective, so in particular $V$ itself is a projective $V$-module.
+Since any rigid tensor category is semisimple if its unit object is projective (see \cite[Corollary 4.2.13]{EGNO}, the proof of \cite[Theorem 5.24]{CM}, or \cite[Lemma 3.6]{McR2}), we conclude that $\cC$ is semisimple.
+Finally, Lemma 3.6 and Proposition 3.7 of \cite{CM} (see also \cite[Proposition 4.16]{McR}) show that $V$ is rational. \end{proof}

+Recall that Zhu \cite{Zh} showed that if $A$ is rational and $C_2$-cofinite, then the linear span of the characters of $A$ is indeed closed under the $S$-transformation.
+However, as is observed for instance in \cite[Theorem 5.1]{AvE}, rationality of $A$ is not necessary in Zhu's proof: semisimplicity of the Zhu algebra is sufficient.
+Thus the assumption on $S(\mathrm{ch}_A)$ in Assumption \ref{assum:rigidity} is automatic under Assumption \ref{assum:rationality}.
+Consequently, the $A=V$, $g=\Id_V$, $\til{\omega}=\omega$ case of Theorem \ref{thm:orbifold_rationality} yields our final main result: \begin{cor} If $V$ is a strongly finite vertex operator algebra with semisimple Zhu algebra, then $V$ is rational.
+In particular, the category of grading-restricted generalized $V$-modules is a semisimple modular tensor category, and if $V$ has positive energy, then $V$ is strongly rational. \end{cor}

-\begin{rem} Theorem \ref{thm:orbifold_rationality} recovers Carnahan and Miyamoto's cyclic orbifold rationality result \cite{CM} with somewhat weaker hypotheses and a somewhat different proof.
-As noted previously, the calculations in Theorem \ref{thm:MSH_reln_1} are essentially equivalent to much of the work in \cite[Sections 5.3 and 5.4]{CM}, but assuming $A$ is rational (not just that its Zhu algebra is semisimple) \cite[Theorem 4.4]{CM} gives a simpler direct argument that $V$ is projective as a $V$-module.
-(This argument was generalized to non-orbifold-type extensions of $V$ in \cite{McR2}, and we will use this generalization to study coset vertex operator algebras in Subsection \ref{subsec:cosets}).
+\begin{rem} Theorem \ref{thm:orbifold_rationality} also recovers Carnahan and Miyamoto's cyclic orbifold rationality result \cite{CM}, with somewhat weaker hypotheses and a somewhat different proof.
+As noted previously, the calculations in Theorem \ref{thm:MSH_reln_1} are essentially equivalent to much of the work in \cite[Sections 5.3 and 5.4]{CM}, but assuming $A$ is rational (not just that its Zhu algebra is semisimple), \cite[Theorem 4.4]{CM} gives a simpler direct argument that $V$ is projective as a $V$-module.
+(This argument was generalized to non-orbifold-type extensions of $V$ in \cite{McR2}, and we will use this generalization to study coset vertex operator algebras in Subsection \ref{subsec:cosets}.)

 If one knows directly that $V$ is projective, there is another argument to prove $\cC$ is rigid easier than that in Theorem \ref{thm:rigidity}.
 Indeed, projectivity of $V$ implies there is a coevaluation candidate $i_W: V\rightarrow W\tens W'$ such that $\til{e}_W\circ i_W=\Id_V$.
 Then taking $\til{w}=i_W(v)$, and assuming $\omega=\til{\omega}$ for simplicity, \eqref{eqn:MSH_reln_1} simplifies to